Thomas Fidone: Early life

 Fidone attended Lewis Central High School in Council Bluffs, Iowa.
 He was rated as a four-star recruit, the 2nd overall tight end, and the 92nd overall player in the class of 2021, and committed to play college football for the Nebraska Cornhuskers over offers from Iowa, LSU, Michigan among others.

 College career

 As a freshman in 2021, Fidone played one game before missing the entire 2022 season due to injury.
 In 2023, he had 25 receptions for 260 yards and four touchdowns.
 Heading into the 2024 season, Fidone was named to the John Mackey Award watchlist.
 In week 5 of the 2024 season, he recorded three receptions for 39 yards in a win over Purdue.
 In week 7, Fidone recorded six receptions for 91 yards against Indiana.

 Professional career

 Fidone was selected by the New York Giants with the 219th pick in the seventh round of the 2025 NFL draft.
+On November 22, 2025, Fidone was placed on injured reserve due to a foot injury that had plagued him during the year.